Good Restaurants in Berlin

 Sweets

-Fassbender & Rausch: Berlin's oldest chocolate house, est. 1863, and as they maintain, the world's largest.
+Rausch Schokoladenhaus: Berlin's oldest chocolate house, est. 1863, and as they maintain, the world's largest.
 There's a shop, and on the second floor a very nice café with all kinds of chocolate creations...

-Sawade: Just a bit younger than Fassbender & Rausch, but some say better, Sawade is a local establishment for handcrafted chocolate art works.
+Sawade: Just a bit younger than Rausch, but some say better, Sawade is a local establishment for handcrafted chocolate art works.
 One of their locations is in the famous Hackesche courtyards, which is right within the so-called Jewish quarter

 Martin's Place: Joseph Martin is an Israeli chef that makes the most delicious cakes in Berlin's multicultural and multi-ethnic borough of Neukölln

-♥ Der Kuchenladen: The "Cake Shop" is, well, exactly what it should be.
+Der Kuchenladen: The "Cake Shop" is, well, exactly what it should be.
 Great cakes that go well with an afternoon tea in West-Berlin's very bourgeois borough of Charlottenburg.

 Ritter Sport's World of Chocolate: Except for the huge variety of products, they offer children the opportunity to make some chocolate themselves.
 Adults can make up their own recipe and let the professionals prepare it.
 Why leave Berlin with a normal souvenir when you can bring your very own kind of chocolate as a great gift for your loved ones back home?